syncfusion-content/windowsforms-docs/WindowsForms/QTP/Getting-Started.md

-2.Click the required option.
+2. Click the required option.

    N> Selecting one option renders the other unavailable.

-3.Browse and select the required location by clicking the <icon>
+3. Browse and select the required location by clicking the <icon>

    N> QTP starts the running process; the application containing the recorded Syncfusion control is opened and it shows all the recorded events in a continuous flow one by one.
 After it finishes running the test, it displays the Test [Result_Written_Location] - Test Results dialog box, in which the results are summarized as shown below: